Leave and Workload Modification Policies

-For ladder-rank faculty with clear evidence of significant loss of productivity due to COVID-19 (including the loss of childcare or other changes in family/personal obligations), such that they cannot earn a full-step advance, a half-step offset will be provided as a one-time measure so they receive a full-step advance or the equivalent thereof.
+For ladder-rank faculty with clear evidence of significant loss of research productivity due to COVID-19 (including the loss of childcare or other changes in family/personal obligations), such that they cannot earn a full-step advance, a half-step offset will be provided as a one-time measure so they receive a full-step advance or the equivalent thereof.
 Learn more

 COVID-19 “Stop the Clock"

 Ladder-rank faculty can request a one-semester or one-year extension of the tenure clock due to COVID-19 related disruptions including the loss of childcare or other changes in family/personal obligations.
 Learn more

 Berkeley CareBubbles is a parent-to-parent resource to help UC Berkeley community members meet their child care needs during the COVID-19 pandemic.
 Find other Cal families looking to trade childcare, share tutors, create bubbles, and more.
 Visit carebubbles.berkeley.edu for more information.

 - Help and discounts for finding nannies, child care centers, tutors, etc., as well as information and resources (Please note that not all represented employees are eligible for this UCOP-sponsored program.
 Consult with your union representative for more information).

 - Bright Horizons Family Resources for Life at Home.

 The Bright Horizons back-up care program provides up to 80 hours for senate faculty to use when their regular child or adult/elder care is unavailable.
 Learn more

 Berkeley Parents Network

 Berkeley Parents Network is a site for Bay Area parents to seek advice, exchange information, and make parent connections.